 Positively, there appears to be an appetite for progress and this report is intended to provide a supportive framework for those who want real change.
 The report lays out steps both to further open-up the charity sector to BAME people and to re-orientate charity work towards building a racially just society.

-Apart from reading the report you can also listen to a special podcast episode, in which Kristiana Wrixon – head of policy at ACEVO – talks to Dr. Sanjiv Lingayah, lead author and Voice4Change England associate, and Sufina Ahmad, director at John Ellerman Foundation and a member of the ACEVO race advisory group, about the making of the report as well as their personal impressions about the findings and recommendations.
+Apart from reading the report you can also listen to a special podcast episode, in which Kristiana Wrixon – former head of policy at ACEVO – talks to Dr. Sanjiv Lingayah, lead author and Voice4Change England associate, and Sufina Ahmad, director at John Ellerman Foundation and a member of the ACEVO race advisory group, about the making of the report as well as their personal impressions about the findings and recommendations.

 Home Truths is based on the experiences shared with us by Black, Asian and Minoritised Ethnic (BAME) people working in the charity sector.
 As such its findings will already be known to many of our BAME colleagues who have experienced racism and discrimination in their charity careers.